qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ------------------

 #### (b)
 Part b must be understood through another paper 'Tight bounds on quantum searching' [(2)].
 It details the use of the quantum exponential searching algorithm in three cases.
 Those three cases being: finding one solution, multiple solutions, or an unknown number of solutions.
-For each case there is different prepration of qubits and algorithms used in unison to find the solution(s).
-The Durr Hoyer Algorithm is supposed to push the computational effeciency versus computational accuracy.
+For each case there is different preparation of qubits and algorithms used in unison to find the solution(s).
+The Durr Hoyer Algorithm is supposed to push the computational efficiency versus computational accuracy.
 The statement earlier mentioning the 50% success rate for finding the minimum is bounded by the Big-O can be explored further now.
 [3]

-It is intuituve to see that in the case for finding a minimum of an unsorted table is finding one unique solution.
+It is intuitive to see that in the case for finding a minimum of an unsorted table is finding one unique solution.
 The details are mentioned under "Implementation Considerations".

 ![Implementation](/assets/images//DurrHoyer-Implementation.JPG "Implementation")

-A thorough read of this will supply any calirfication to the python code posted above.
+A thorough read of this will supply any clarification to the python code posted above.
 'G' mentioned above is the 'Algorithm' in the python psuedo code.
 It will take in the random value, the table in quantum information,   It is important to note that if the table has odd elements a different form of the algorithm must be used.
 Being new to quantum computing I have found myself wading through darkness at times.
 Reading this even now leaves me a bit unsure and skeptical of my own implementation, redoing my calculations.
-After research and conversations with quantum computing affecionados I have reached the following conclusions:
+After research and conversations with quantum computing aficionados I have reached the following conclusions:

 1. T is just a Hadamard Gate
 2. Conditional Phase Shift on A is a variation of the CNOT Gate